lemueloodle/fbpage-autopublishaspage-php/README.md

 <b>manage_pages</b> - Enables your app to retrieve Page Access Tokens for the Pages and Apps that the person administrates.

-publish_pages - When you also have the manage_pages permission, gives your app the ability to post, comment and like as any of the Pages managed by a person using your app.
+<b>publish_pages</b> - When you also have the manage_pages permission, gives your app the ability to post, comment and like as any of the Pages managed by a person using your app.

 *Apps need both manage_pages and publish_pages to be able to publish as a Page.*